ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 - synchronous in-band signaling about new data (start bit),
 - accurate timing inside transmitted word.

-This causes that UART, originally intedned to transmit asynchronous messages consisting of 7--9 bit words, is also used to efficiently implement various other phisical protocols such as used by [WS28xx LEDs](http://www.world-semi.com/products/index.html) or [1-wire](https://pl.wikipedia.org/wiki/1-Wire) devices.
+This causes that UART, originally intedned to transmit asynchronous messages consisting of 7-9 bit words, is also used to efficiently implement various other phisical protocols such as used by [WS28xx LEDs](http://www.world-semi.com/products/index.html) or [1-wire](https://pl.wikipedia.org/wiki/1-Wire) devices.

-However, for now, we will use the UART in its usual role -- as text output from our program:
+However, we will use the UART in its usual role: to printing text messages from our program.

 ```go
 package main